Policy actions 4 of 5

 Redesign of urgent care

-The Redesign of Urgent Care Programme was launched by the Scottish Government in December 2020.
+We launched the Redesign of Urgent Care Programme in December 2020.
 Through this redesign, Flow Navigation Centre’s are now operating in every mainland Health Board to ensure rapid access to a clinician and scheduled appointments.
-The further development of these Centre’s remains a central focus for this Programme.
+The further development of these Centres remains a central focus for this Programme.

-The Redesign of Urgent Care Programme sits under the Urgent and Unscheduled Care Collaborative and forms part of the Scottish Government’s approach to improving our rguent and emergency care services.
+The Redesign of Urgent Care Programme sits under the Urgent and Unscheduled Care Collaborative and forms part of the Scottish Government’s approach to improving our urgent and emergency care services.

 The strategic aim of the Redesign of Urgent Care is to support the public to access the “Right Care in the Right Place at the Right Time.”